The Freedom Struggle of Soviet Jewry

 Celebrate a landmark victory of Jewish experience

-In 2007, hundreds of thousands of Jews across the world celebrated the 40th anniversary of the birth of the Soviet Jewry movement and the 20th anniversary of the historic 1987 Freedom Sunday Rally in Washington DC.
+In 2012, Jews across America will remember the Soviet Jewry movement and celebrate the 25th anniversary of the historic 1987 Freedom Sunday Rally in Washington, D.C.

-It was over twenty years ago that 250,000 people gathered on America’s National Mall to open the floodgates for Soviet Jewry, marching, singing and shouting: “Let my people go!”
+It was 25 years ago that 250,000 people gathered on America’s National Mall to open the floodgates for Soviet Jewry, marching, singing and shouting: “Let my people go!”
 One of the largest marches on Washington in American history, the rally signaled a critical turning point in the 40-year struggle that led to the liberation of 1.5 million Soviet Jews.

 The “Free Soviet Jewry” movement is a landmark victory of Jewish experience and a catalyst for the modern human rights movement.
 We invite you to celebrate this watershed moment and our history.
+Get involved in your community, join hundreds of thousands of participants in Freedom 25's Virtual March online, and participate in other activities.